designmynight/designmynight-developers/site/content/collins/Customising-Second-Stage-of-V2-Widget/index.md

 ![Example of customised Pre-Order](https://static.designmynight.com/uploads/2019/01/pre-order-example.png)

-## Customising 2nd iFrame FAQs
+## Customising second stage of V2 widget FAQs

-**1. When scrolling on a different device/screen size, the 2nd iFrame isn’t fully showing?**

-The standard 2nd iFrame will fully show on all devices and screen sizes.

-If your 2nd iFrame is not fully showing, it’s likely that you have a CSS style on your own website which is overwriting the height of the iFrame.

-Your web developer will have to look at the CSS that has been added to the customised 2nd iFrame.
+**1. Will customers always be re-directed to a new page once they have seleced their Until Time?

+Yes.
+We have found that redirecting customers to a full splash screen leads to a higher conversion rate compared to pop up iframes.
+They are also better optimised for mobiles.

-**2. When customising our second iFrame, which fields are we able to hide?**
+**2. When customising the second stage of the widget, which fields are we able to hide?**

 You are able to remove only the fields that are **not** required to complete the enquiry.